dseguy/changedBehavior/behavior/real_cast.rst

 ______
 .. code-block:: output

-   PHP Deprecated:  The (real) cast is deprecated, use (float) instead in /codes/real_cast.php on line 3
+   PHP Deprecated:  The (real) cast is deprecated, use (float) instead -D

-   Deprecated: The (real) cast is deprecated, use (float) instead in /codes/real_cast.php on line 3 1
+   Deprecated: The (real) cast is deprecated, use (float) instead -D 1

 After
 ______
 .. code-block:: output

-   PHP Parse error:  The (real) cast has been removed, use (float) instead in /codes/real_cast.php on line 3
+   PHP Parse error:  The (real) cast has been removed, use (float) instead -D

-   Parse error: The (real) cast has been removed, use (float) instead in /codes/real_cast.php on line 3
+   Parse error: The (real) cast has been removed, use (float) instead -D